-Phase II applicants will also be asked to submit graduate and/or medical school transcripts (for MSPH courses).
-For purposes of this application, unofficial copies are accepted.
-Please note, however, that in order to complete course requirements, you will need to apply to the MS/POR degree or take courses as a non-degree student.
+Please note that while unofficial academic transcripts are accepted for the KL2 application, that in order to complete course requirements, you will need to apply to the MS/POR degree or take courses as a non-degree student.
 Both of these pathways will require you to submit official transcripts from all prior institutions.